Jail industry

 The "jail industry" in India refers to the system of prisons and correctional institutions run by the Indian government.
 This system is responsible for the detention, rehabilitation, and reintegration of individuals who have been convicted of crimes.
 It is a system of vocational training for inmates in order to develop their skills and rehabilitate them after their release, with the goal of rehabilitating convicted inmates.
+Prisoners in India are increasingly being utilized as a source of labor by private sector companies, producing products such as textiles and food.

 History

 During the colonial era in India, correctional facilities were referred to as "houses of industries" rather than centers of rehabilitation.
 The disciplinary system within these institutions prioritized the attainment of financial gain through the implementation of various forms of forced labor and severe punishment methods.
 The 1850s saw the inception of remunerative jail industries, granting prisoners the opportunity to receive wages for their labor during incarceration.
 This progress was credited to Frederic J. Mouat.

 Reforms and rehabilitation

 The latest theory of punishment posits that rehabilitation is the primary goal, with the aim of providing offenders with treatment and education to enable them to reintegrate into society and abide by the law.

 Jawaharlal Nehru emphasized that any reforms made to the prison system must be based on the principle that the goal of incarceration is not to inflict punishment, but rather to rehabilitate and reintegrate individuals into society as productive citizens.
 The implementation of this viewpoint would require a comprehensive revision of the prison system.

 The jail industry in India is governed by the Prisons Act, 1894, and the Prison Manual, which outline the rules and regulations for the operation of prisons.
 Inmates serving their sentences are expected to perform labour in the facility's workshops or industries.
 Training is provided to convicted individuals in a variety of trades, including textile manufacturing, which involves the weaving of fabric, niwar, durries, and carpets among other things.
 In addition to that, they are engaged in iron work and carpentry.